PrabhavSinha/NFT-mint-Vault-and-Swap/README.md

 # NFT-mint-Vault-and-Swap
-This is project submission for the Talent Olympics Hosted by SuperteamDAO.
+This is a project submission for the Talent Olympics Hosted by SuperteamDAO.